What Is The Full Form Of IMF?

 - Financial system regulation

-- Policy advisory to governments and central financial bodies based on the analyses of economic trends and cross country trade.
+- Policy advisory to governments and central financial bodies based on economic trends and cross-country trade analyses.

 - Loans and financial assistance to member countries to overcome the economic crisis.